Jesse-122/Jesse-122/README.md

 - 👋 Hi, I’m @Jesse-122
-- 👀 I’m interested in python
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java Project
 - 📫 You can reach through jessseakargbo@gmail.com

 <!---